sensepost/punch-q/README.md

 With `punch-q`, you can:

-- GET / PUT messages on message queues.
+- GET / PUT / SNIFF messages on message queues.
-- Execute commands using MQ service.
+- Execute commands using MQ services.
 - Perform various brute force attacks.

 ### examples